-High Caregiver turnover rates cause many obstacles for home care agencies, as they greatly diminish the quality of care provided for the seniors using the agency, and can even drive an agency out of business.
+High caregiver turnover rates are a serious impediment to most home care agencies, as they greatly diminish the quality of care provided for the seniors using the agency, and can even drive an agency out of business.

 In terms of the effect that turnover rates have on seniors, these unexpected caregiver changes can cause seniors distress and even leave them without care temporarily.
 Caregivers who care for the same clients can form close bonds that improve health outcomes over a long time.
 Caregiver turnover breaks these bonds.

 From a business perspective, employee turnover can reduce the quality of care provided and increase operational costs for home care agencies.

 These costs can be surprisingly high, and the Center for American Progress suggests that the real cost of losing a caregiver is 16% of their annual salary.

 For a caregiver that earns an average of $12/hour, the cost of hiring and replacing them (one caregiver) is around $4000.

 For these reasons, home care agencies must make a real effort to identify and address caregiver turnover.
 What can agencies do to better retain quality caregivers?

 Hiring qualified, and interested caregivers for the position offered will ensure that they stay with the company and quickly adapt to its culture.
 Such hiring will reduce the turnover rate.

 Rushing through the recruiting process has the effect of hiring people who will not be happy in the day to day culture and may have issues with their work environment.
 If an opportunity presents itself elsewhere, they’ll jump ship before you can even make them a counteroffer.
 This type of hiring wastes your time and money because you will not have developed a bond of trust with the individual.